 Bachelor of Information Technology (B.IT)

-A three-year undergraduate programme called the Bachelor of Information Technology (B.IT) gives students a thorough grasp of information technology, including computer hardware, software, programming, and applications.
-Students will graduate from the programme with the abilities and knowledge required to create, manage, and analyse information systems.
+A three-year undergraduate degree program called the Bachelor of Information Technology (B.IT) gives students a thorough grasp of information technology, including computer hardware, software, programming, and applications.
+Students will graduate from this course with the abilities and knowledge required to create, manage, and analyse information systems.

 Programming languages (Java, C++, Python, etc.), database management, data analytics, software engineering, web development, computer networks, and cyber security are all covered in this course’s curriculum.
-Additionally, software programmes and technologies like SQL, Hadoop, and Big Data Analytics are taught to students.
+Additionally, computer programming languages and technologies like SQL, Hadoop, and Big Data Analytics are taught to students.

 Students who successfully complete this course can go on to work as software developers, web developers, data analysts, database administrators, IT managers, network administrators, and system analysts, among other professions.
 The master of information technology (M.IT) and the master of computer applications (MCA) are two examples of higher education that graduates might pursue.